JTFouquier/biogps_dataset/README.md

 - `./bin/elasticsearch`

 ## Get data from a BioGPS user/researcher
-### You will need to get an information sheet, metadata sheet and RNAseq data file from a scientist.
+### You will need to get an information sheet, metadata sheet and RNAseq data/matrix file from a scientist.

+### Does the local dataset you are loading have gene symbols in it?
+#### If yes, then you MUST run reporter_to_entrezgene.py, which will use mygene.info to replace gene symbols with entrezgene IDs.

+#### Entrezgene IDs are absolutely necessary for Biogps.org data display.

 ## Dataset Parsers: